Ultra-Fast Accurate AoA Estimation via Automotive Massive-MIMO Radar: Performance Bounds for Fast-MUSIC

 \subsection{Lower/Upper Bounds of $\tilde{P}_{\textrm{music}}(\theta)$}

-First, we expect to have an {\it lower bound} in the following form: there is a bounded positive number $\alpha_l$ such that
+First, we expect to have the {\it lower bound} in the following form: there is a bounded positive number $\alpha_l$ such that

 for all $\theta$.
-Such a lower bound is of great significance, as it guarantees that our approximated pseudo-spectrum $\tilde{P}_{\textrm{{music}}} (\theta )$ will not make the target peaks disappear (see the theoretical analysis in Section IV-E).
+Such a lower bound is of great importance, as it guarantees the approximated pseudo-spectrum $\tilde{P}_{\textrm{{music}}} (\theta )$ shall not miss the target peaks (see the theoretical analysis in Section IV-E).
 Theorems~\ref{thm:nys} and \ref{thm:power} are such lower bounds for our fast methods 1 and 2, respectively.

-Second, we expect to have an {\it upper bound} in the following form: there is a bounded positive number $\alpha_u$ such that
+Second, we also expect to have an {\it upper bound} in the following form: there is a positive number $\alpha_u$ such that

 for all $\theta$.
-Such an upper bound guarantees that our approximated pseudo-spectrum $\tilde{P}_{\textrm{{music}}} (\theta )$ will not interpret a non-peak as a false target peak (see the analysis Section IV-E).
+Such an upper bound guarantees our approximated pseudo-spectrum $\tilde{P}_{\textrm{{music}}} (\theta )$ shall not interpret the baseline fluctuation in the non-target region as one false target peak (see the analysis Section IV-E).
 Theorem~\ref{thm:power2} is such an upper bound for the fast method 2.
-As for the fast method 1, we do not have such an upper bound at the current stage, which will be left to the future work.
+For the fast method 1, we do not have such an upper bound at the current stage, which would be left to the future study.